octarinesec/MAPL/docs/MAPL_SPEC.md

 For example:
 - for HTTP: GET, POST etc…
 - for KAFKA: PRODUCE, CONSUME
-The language allows for the following two words
+- for TCP: always "*" (as TCP is a trasport layer protocol) The language allows for the following two words
 The verb "read" corresponds to any of GET ,HEAD, OPTIONS, TRACE, CONSUME The verb "write" corresponds to any of POST, PUT, DELETE, PRODUCE

 ### Conditions

 MAPL conditions part is a DNF (OR of ANDs) of one-attribute-conditions.
-This allows for rich and expressive enough conditions with keeping the rule simple and tractable.
+This allows for rich and expressive enough testing of message attributes while keeping the rule simple and tractable.
-For example, one rule may have the following set of condtions:
+For example, one rule may have the following set of conditions:
 ```
     DNFconditions:
       - ANDconditions: